robustini/eXploraVTOL/resources/BOM.md

 **Propulsion:**

 - 2 x GARTT ML 4112 480KV motor, or T-Motor Navigator MN4012 480kV, or equivalent (500W minimum)
-- 2 x 14x8 beech wood propellers (length and pitch and depend on the motor)
+- 2 x 14x8 beech wood propellers (length and pitch depend on the motor)
 - 2 x 50A 6S ESC BlHeli32 with telemetry (alternatively 40A but not less)